Souwy/Snippetstudy-scope/README.md

-# Snippetstudy-scope-hoisted
+# Snippetstudy-scope

 ## Description
-This is about knowing the differences between visible, declared, defined, hoisted
+This is about knowing the differences between visible, declared, defined. these concepts are closely related to the concept of hoisting.

 <!---
 personal note: use ctrl+f and lookup "continued" to find where you haven't finish.